jkerr321/book-compare/README.md

  - Tests
  - Linting
  - Update README to elaborate on how to get Good Reads API key, Good Reads ID, and cookie from Amazon
- - Make it clearer where the output file is stored / make it easier to access
  - Contribution guidelines
  - Output to google doc
  - Refactor to work more like cli tool and less like an app
  - Allow user to pass limit of how many books to scrape
- - Update README with shields
+ - Update README with shields?

 A note on the name
 ---------------------